aklajnert/mkdocs-simple-hooks/README.md

 pip install mkdocs-simple-hooks
 ```

-Next, add the plugin and hooks definition to your `mkdocs.yml`:
+Next, add a python module to either the `docs/` directory or the root mkdocs directory.
+Then, add the plugin and hooks definition to your `mkdocs.yml`:

 ```yaml
 plugins: